Ramadan is a time for Muslims to focus on self-discipline, motivation, and acts of charity.

 Also known as sawm, fasting is widely viewed in the Muslim faith as a symbol of spiritual reflection, self-control, worship and sacrifice.
 In addition to abstinence from eating and drinking, many Muslims also refrain from sexual acts, chewing gum, smoking cigarettes, and using foul language during Ramadan.
 Most importantly, Ramadan is an opportunity for Muslims to empathize for those who are less fortunate, highlighting the importance of charity and generosity.

 Some scholars have declared that kissing is not allowed during Ramadan, while others believe that it’s permitted if kissing doesn’t sexually “move” a person.
 For example, a quick kiss to say goodbye or hello to your partner doesn’t sexually “move” a person.
 Some scholars believe that long hugs, sensual kisses, or French kissing would be considered more likely to sexually “move” a person.

 8. What if you mess up?

 If you chew gum or drink even a sip of water, then you start over the next day.
 To make up for the days you didn’t fast, you can either opt to do it later in the year or give food to a needy or a poor person for every day that you missed fasting.

 9. Negative thoughts.

-Muslims are expected to steer away from thoughts of jealousy, anger, gossiping and even whining.
-Similar to Lent, some might choose to give up one thing of indulgence and listen to chants of Quran instead.
+Muslims are expected to steer away from thoughts of jealousy, anger, gossiping, and even whining.
+Similar to Lent, some might choose to give up one item of indulgence and listen to chants of Quran instead.

 10. Business as usual.